marc-berends/indigo-api-express/README.md

 [http://localhost:3000/api/temperatures/larger/{temp}](http://localhost:3000/api/temperatures/larger/0) returns a JSON array of every city with an average temperature larger than or equal to the specified value.

 [http://localhost:3000/api/temperatures/smaller/{temp}](http://localhost:3000/api/temperatures/smaller/0) returns a JSON array of every city with an average temperature smaller than or equal to the specified value.

+## Authentication

+To authorize API requests, first send a `POST` request to `http://localhost:3000/api/login/` that contains a body with the format `{ username: 'USERNAME', password: 'PASSWORD' }` (the password is hard-coded `PASSWORD`).

+This will return a JWT token which needs to be sent in the Authorization Header of each new request in the format `Bearer {JWT}`.

+To use this in the Swagger UI, open the `Authorize` popup in the top right and copy the token into `Value` and click `Authorize`.
+This will authorize all requests until the token expires (default is 1h).